We’ve often heard that it’s the people and not the guns that kill other people.

 I think an intuitive analysis can give some insight as to why this is the case.
 When one is raised in and surrounded by a hyper-macho, weapon-glorifying and rapid-action oriented nation like ours, as has been a dominant American cultural trend and temperament since the Jamestown settlement in the 1600s, the result will often be harsh and brutal.
 Crime rates in all Western nations have been gradually declining for centuries, but America’s violence problem has been the worst among them for many decades.

 There are many admirable qualities about this country, but our excessive violence is obviously not one of them.
 It should not be surprising that in a society like this there is a prevalent tendency to attempt problem solving with aggression, gut feelings, macho posturing and swift reactions instead of restraint, patience, diplomacy and cooperation with legal measures such as gun control to prevent crime.
-Those extreme libertarians who want to nearly eliminate government oversight regarding gun purchases have yet to provide a comprehensive case that their viewpoint corresponds with the data – the more conservative and libertarian states have both higher rates of gun ownership and gun violence.
+Those extreme libertarians who want to nearly eliminate government oversight regarding gun purchases have yet to provide a comprehensive case that their viewpoint corresponds with the data – the more conservative and libertarian states very often have both higher rates of gun ownership and gun violence.

 Australia, a nation with an often referenced example of firearm legislation success, added much stricter gun control laws in the 1990s.
 The gun violence rate went down considerably and has remained at this lower level ever since.
 They’ve not had a single mass shooting since 1996 – when a horrible event of this kind occurred and inspired their new conservative prime minister to lead actions toward passing new legislation just 12 days later.
 A Slate article points out that between 1995 and 2006 their “murder by firearm rate dropped 59 percent, with no corresponding increase in non-firearm-related homicides.
 The drop in suicides by gun was even steeper: 65 percent.
 Studies found a close correlation between the sharp declines and the gun buybacks.
 Robberies involving a firearm also dropped significantly.
 Meanwhile, home invasions did not increase, contrary to fears that firearm ownership is needed to deter such crimes.
 But here’s the most stunning statistic.
 In the decade before the Port Arthur massacre [in 1996], there had been 11 mass shootings in the country.
 There hasn’t been a single one in Australia since.”
 Mother Jones used official government statistics to thoroughly study mass shootings in America between 1982-2012.
 Among their findings was the fact that 49 of the 62 events involved weapons obtained illegally.
 America’s level of violence and unwillingness to address part of this dilemma with more effective gun legislation is embarrassing, barbaric, absurd and tragic.
 We certainly need to recognize personal responsibility in the shooters and possible mental health concerns, but a thoroughly honest look at regulations is also very necessary.
 As of November 30th, 2015, 351 mass shootings in which 4 or more people, including the shooter(s), were killed had occurred in just 334 days.
 This is worse than 2014 and 2013.
 In just the last week of November 2015, mass shootings like this happened 12 times.
 Australians can still buy guns.
 But, the correlation between a radical decrease in their gun violence levels for two decades after tighter laws were enacted should be seriously considered.
 We need help in improving this terrible American situation.
 Our hands-off approach has been failing not just for decades, but generations.